What Is Shoulder Arthroscopy?

 - Tiny incisions are made and an arthroscopic camera is passed through one of the incisions to allow the surgeon to view the inside of the shoulder on a monitor in the surgical suite.

-- If you have been considering shoulder surgery or experiencing chronic shoulder pain, schedule an appointment with one of our Board Certified Orthopedic Surgeons at one of our 7 convenient locations throughout Greater Columbus.
+If you have been considering shoulder surgery or experiencing chronic shoulder pain, schedule an appointment with one of our Board Certified Shoulder Specialists at one of our 7 convenient locations throughout Greater Columbus.